Customer feedback privacy notice

 Who we share your personal information with

 We routinely share your feedback with those who may need to help us respond to your feedback.
 In some cases that may include your name and contact details.
-Your equality data submitted in the ‘About You’ section will be kept anonymised.
+Your equality data submitted in the ‘About You’ section will be kept anonyomised.

 We may share your personal data with: